clbarnes/inkscape-docker/README.md

 4. Map the host user to the container user so that build artifacts have the correct permissions
 5. Give the `namespace/name:tag` of the image
 6. Pass arguments to `inkscape`, keeping in mind that your mounted directory is `/data`: here, convert `source/figure.svg` to `target/figure.pdf`

+Note that some inkscape commands may not be possible in this image (if they depend on the GUI being available).
+If you need the GUI, see [x11vnc/inkscape](https://github.com/x11vnc/inkscape-desktop).